Tears as Greek state TV returns to air after austerity shutdown

 Leftist Prime Minister Alexis Tsipras, who is racing to reach a cash-for-reforms deal with the European Union and IMF, had called ERT’s closure “a great wound” of his country’s bailout.
 He made its reopening one of his priorities as part of efforts to roll back cuts demanded by the lenders.

-Employees gathered on set in tears as anchors prepared to present the first early-morning talk show.
-Before the programme, the channel played out footage of some of Greece’s most famous landmarks and scenery, as the national anthem blared out.
+Employees gathered on the set in the early hours of Thursday in tears as anchors prepared to present the first early-morning talk show.
+Ahead of the programme, the channel played out footage of some of Greece’s most famous landmarks and scenery, as the national anthem blared out.

 “It’s a special day for all Greeks, for philhellenes, for those who love Greece and for those who love freedom of information,” anchor Nikos Aggelidis said at the start of the show.
 “We’re nervous.
 We’re very touched.”

-His co-presenter Vasiliki Haina added in a shaky voice: “It’s a special day for us, a difficult day.”
-The news ticker on the screen read: “The return of ERT two years since the black.”
+Visibly moved, his co-presenter Vasiliki Haina added in a shaky voice: “It’s a special day for us, a difficult day.”
+The news ticker at the bottom of the screen read: “The return of ERT two years since the black.”

+Workers climbed to the top of the broadcaster’s headquarters earlier this week to remove the letter’s “N” and “I” from its logo.

 Tsipras’s Syriza party called its reopening “a great victory for democracy”.
-A concert to celebrate its relaunch was held in the evening.
+A concert to celebrate its launch was planned outside its headquarters for the evening.

-Tsipras, and government ministers, visited the headquarters on Thursday on his return from Brussels where he held difficult talks with the country’s European creditors.

-“This is a historic day after two years of struggle,” Tsipras told reporters.
-He said he was there to participate in a celebration of democracy.

 The closure of ERT on June 11, 2013, with newscasters cut-off mid-sentence, set off a firestorm of protests, brought thousands to the streets and led to the withdrawal of a partner from the coalition government at the time.